Lesson 34: Chromatic Notes and Accidentals

 Every accidental on the recorder is a cross-fingering.
 The recorder has no shortcuts.

-You already know three accidentals: F#, C#, Bb.
-This lesson completes the chromatic set with the others — G# (which is enharmonic with Ab), D# (with Eb), A# (with Bb you know), and so on.
-Every one is cross-fingered, and every one will sound slightly differently coloured than the neighbouring naturals.
+You already know F#, C#, and Bb; this lesson completes the chromatic set — G# (enharmonic with Ab), D# (with Eb), and the rest.
+Every one is cross-fingered, and every one sounds slightly differently coloured than the neighbouring naturals.
 That unevenness is part of the recorder's character.

 G#4 / Ab4